Our Holiday Decor

 If you are looking for a faux garland read this post about the best garlands– along with images of how they look in real people’s homes.

 This year I am using everyone’s favorite garland year after year, the Faux Cedar Garland.
 Cedar hangs really beautifully – you can’t beat that natural look!
-It does need bulking up – I used 3 of the 6ft garland in this photo for the extra full look.
+It can be moved around to fluff itself out but honestly I prefer layering it to bulk it up – I used 3 of the 6ft garland in this photo for the extra full look below.

-I did create a massive garland last year out of several pieces and hung it over the fireplace, you can read the DIY Tutorial here!
+I did create a massive garland last year out of several pieces of garland attached together, and hung it over the fireplace.
+You can read the DIY Tutorial here.

 High Quality Garlands: